Daisy Hill railway station: Historical services

-In Autumn 2021, the service was reduced back to two per hour all day - one to Blackburn via Todmorden and the other to Leeds eastbound, with one each to Kirkby and Wigan North Western westbound.
+In Autumn 2021, the service was reduced back to two per hour all day: one to Blackburn via Todmorden and the other to Leeds eastbound, with one each to Kirkby and Wigan North Western westbound.
 Most evening trains terminate at Wigan North Western, though there is one late night through train to Southport.
-On Sundays, there is an hourly service to Blackburn and Southport.
+On Sundays, there was an hourly service to Blackburn and Southport.

 The December 2022 timetable change saw services from Leeds terminating at Wigan Wallgate instead of Wigan North Western, also calling at Hindley and Ince towards Wigan and calling at Moorside towards Leeds.
 The Kirkby to Blackburn services no longer call at Ince, Moorside and Walsden.
 There is still the usual 1 train per hour between Blackburn and Southport on a Sunday.

+From December 2024, Northern have operated a reduced Sunday service on the line amidst conductor shortages, with the hourly service being reduced to every two hours in each direction.

 An extra train operates from Daisy Hill during weekday peak times, one train per day calling at all stations between Wigan North Western and Manchester Victoria during the morning and returning in the opposite direction during the evening.

 The Kirkby services were temporarily curtailed to Rainford between May and September of 2023, until Headbolt Lane station opened and replaced Kirkby as the terminus and interchange between both the Blackburn and Liverpool services.

 For many years (since 1966/7), there had been no trains serving Daisy Hill on Sundays.
-Northern Rail had aspirations to provide a Sunday service for the line for some years; and after a successful campaign GMPTE provided funds.
+Northern Rail had aspirations to provide a Sunday service for the line for some years and, after a successful campaign, GMPTE provided funds.
 Sunday trains have run from May 2010.